-We present a set of example applications of linear regression to CN depth profiles using both the denudation-rate (eqs.
-6, 7) and the denudation-depth technique (eqs.
-8-13).
-We begin with simulated CN depth profiles to explore the impacts of scatter

-130 of sample concentration, low inheritance, denudation, and sample depth on the accuracy and precision of our approach, and to compare the performance of linear regression with the estimations using a Monte-Carlo Markov Chain approach.
-We then demonstrate the linear regression technique with two case examples.
+We present a set of example applications of linear regression to CN depth profiles using both the denudation-rate (Eqs.
+6, 7) and the denudation-depth (Eqs.
+8-13) techniques.
+We begin with simulated CN depth profiles to explore the impacts of scatter of sample concentration, low inheritance, denudation, and sample depth on the accuracy and precision of our approach, and to compare the performance of linear regression with the estimations using a Monte Carlo Markov chain approach.
+We then demonstrate the linear-regression technique with two case examples.
 For the Beida River T2 terrace of the North Qilian Shan, China (Wang et al., 2020), we demonstrate using the denudation-rate approach to explore the possible range of exposure age and the trade-offs between age and denudation rate; we also demonstrate how to use the denudation-depth approach combined with Monte Carlo simulation to estimate the full distribution of exposure age and inheritance.
-For the Lees Ferry site on the 135 Colorado River (Hidy et al., 2010), we compare results from our denudation-depth approach with the original publication.
-To explore the full distribution of possible estimated age and inheritance, we consider the uncertainty propagated from five different sources: uncertainty of the 10Be concentration measurements, uncertainty of sample depths, uncertainty of sediment density, uncertainty of the denudation depth or rate, and the uncertainties related to CN production and decay (i.e., the 140 attenuation lengths, production rates, etc.).
-These uncertainties propagate sequentially, first from 10Be concentration, sample depths, and sediment density through the least-squares linear regression process, and second from denudation rate or depth through converting exposure age from the effective exposure age (Te).
+For the Lees Ferry site on the Colorado River (Hidy et al., 2010), we compare results from our denudationdepth approach with the original publication.

+To explore the full distribution of possible estimated age and inheritance, we consider the uncertainty propagated from five different sources: uncertainty of the 10Be concentration measurements, uncertainty of sample depths, uncertainty of sediment density, uncertainty of the denudation depth or rate, and the uncertainties related to CN production and decay (i.e., the attenuation lengths, production rates, etc.).
+These uncertainties propagate sequentially, first from 10Be concentration, sample depths, and sediment density through the least-squares linear-regression process, and second from denudation rate or depth through converting exposure age from the effective exposure age (T_e) .
 Because of the limited sample sizes typical of most studies, and the variance in both concentration and depth, we apply a Monte Carlo sampling approach for the range of each input parameter.
-The code used here is archived in Github (https://github.com/YiranWangYR/10BeLeastSquares).
+The code used here is archived in GitHub (https://github. com/YiranWangYR/10BeLeastSquares, last access: 15 August 2022; Wang, 2022).
 Our procedure includes the following steps.

-Step 1: generate all the input parameters for one model, sampling distributions for 10Be 145 concentration, sample depth, density, denudation rate/depth, production rate, attenuation length, etc. Depending on the parameter, we represent uncertainty as either a normal or uniform distribution.
-Step 2: fit these sampled input parameters with eq.
-4 or eq.
-6 or eq.
-10 to derive best-fit sample T{en} and inheritance values.
-Step 3: calculate the exposure age use T{en} from step 2 and parameters generated from step 1 using eq.
-5 or eq.
-7 or eqs.
-11-13.
-Repeat step 1-3 for many times to produce a 150 distribution of age and inheritance results.
+- Step 1: generate all the input parameters for one model sampling distributions for 10Be concentration, sample depth, density, denudation rate or depth, production rate, attenuation length, etc. Depending on the parameter, we represent uncertainty as either a normal or uniform distribution. - Step 2: fit these sampled input parameters with Eq.
+(4) or Eq.
+(6) or Eq.
+(10) to derive best-fit sample T{en} and inheritance values. - Step 3: calculate the exposure age use T{en} from step 2 and parameters generated from step 1 using Eq.
+(5) or Eq.
+(7) or Eqs.
+(11)-(13). - Repeat steps 1-3 for many times to produce a distribution of age and inheritance results.